MysterV/mini-projects/README.md

 ## What you can find here
 - AutoHotKey - various AHK scripts I found on the web and tweaked to suit my needs
-- Obsidian - small, modular CSS snippets to improve tiny bits of the app's appearance
 - Python - various mini projects, tools, minigames, etc.
 - Registry - various Windows Registry scripts
 - Web Dev - my failed attempts at making websites